“When are you going to stop feeling sorry for yourself and do something?”

 Saturday evening, 22 November 2008

-GM: If some part of Stephen is still nervous to meet Celia’s other parent after his last experience, it dissolves when his girlfriend’s mom greets him at the door with a wide smile and a warm hug.
+GM: If some part of Stephen is still nervous to meet Celia’s other parent after his last experience, it dissolves when his girlfriend’s mom greets him at the door with a wide smile and hug.
 She declares that “Celia’s had so much to say about you—and yes, all good things!
 I’m so happy to finally get to meet you, Stephen.”

 Stephen looks more than a little relieved.
 “Me too, ma’am.
 She said you were a sweetheart.”